denjay/npm-scripts-runner/README.md

 2. Look for the "npm scripts" button in the status bar
 3. Click the button to open the scripts list
 4. Select a script to run, and the extension will execute it in the terminal
+5. To re-run the last executed script:
+   - Focus on the terminal
+   - Press Ctrl+Shift+R

 ## Screenshot